silverstripe/silverstripe-omnipay/README.md

 After payment has been made, the user will be redirected to the given return url (or cancel url, if they cancelled).

-## Caveats
+## Caveats and Troubleshooting

  * Payments have both an ammount and a currency.
-That means you should check if all currenceis match if you will be adding them up.
+That means you should check if all currencies match if you will be adding them up.